udippant/base-drafts/draft-ietf-quic-transport.md

 The closing and draining connection states exist to ensure that connections close cleanly and that delayed or reordered packets are properly discarded.
-These states SHOULD persist for three times the current Retransmission Timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.
+These states SHOULD persist for three times the current Retransmission Timeout (RTO) interval as defined in {{QWIK-RECOVERY}}.

 An endpoint enters a closing period after initiating an immediate close ({{immediate-close}}).
 While closing, an endpoint MUST NOT send packets unless they contain a CONNECTION_CLOSE or APPLICATION_CLOSE frame (see
 {{immediate-close}} for details).
 An endpoint retains only enough information to generate a packet containing a closing frame and to identify packets as belonging to the connection.
-The connection ID and QUIC version is sufficient information to identify packets for a closing connection; an endpoint can discard all other connection state.
+The connection ID and QWIK version is sufficient information to identify packets for a closing connection; an endpoint can discard all other connection state.
 An endpoint MAY retain packet protection keys for incoming packets to allow it to read and process a closing frame.